I am a big Supporter of Meal prep

 - Invest in plenty of reusable plastic containers and zip-top bags – they’re your new best friend and are crucial to your success.
 Look for divided containers – these will help keep your meals organized.

 - Plan ahead to reduce waste and keep meals interesting.
 Sit your family down and make a plan together – so that everyone is engaged and excited about the weeks’ meals.
-Start small when you first start meal prepping – I have included three meals and snacks below!
+Start small when you first start meal prepping.
 Find a core set of recipes your family loves – in no time, you will have them memorized, and it will make this endeavor so easy!

 - Make a shopping list – and stick to it.